Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Case study

 The results of the estimates of the fixed effect parameters is summarized in Table~\ref{tab:fhs_results1}.
 For the longitudinal model, it can be seen that the average SBP at baseline was estimated to be 129 mmHg with an annual natural (without anti-hypertensive medication) growth rate of 0.74 mmHg/year.
-The anti-hypertensive medication is estimated to reduce the absolute value of the SBP by 2.64 mmHg on average and the growth rate by 0.52 mmHg/year.
+The anti-hypertensive medication is estimated to reduce the absolute value of the SBP by 2.64 mmHg at initiation of the treatment on average and the growth rate by 0.52 mmHg/year.
 The main interest, however, lies in the effect of antihypertensive treatment on the variability of the SBP.
-This was estimated to be 0.56, which corresponds to a $1.75 \approx \exp(0.56)$ times higher SBP variability after treatment.
-On the other hand, the parameter estimates in the survival model indicate that a 10 mmHg increase in the SBP is associated with a hazard ratio (for CVD) of $\exp(0.15) \approx 1.16$.
+The parameter of the effect of treatment on the variability was estimated to be 0.56, which corresponds to a $1.75 \approx \exp(0.56)$ times higher SBP variability after treatment.
+On the other hand, the parameter estimates in the time-to-event model indicate that a 10 mmHg increase in the SBP is associated with a hazard ratio (for CVD) of $\exp(0.15) \approx 1.16$.
 Furthermore, 2 times higher SBP standard deviation is estimated to have a hazard ratio of $\exp(2\times 0.38\times \log 2) \approx 1.69$.
 Thus, whereas the use of antihypertensive treatment reduces the risk on CVD through the lowering of SBP, it may potentially increase the risk of CVD by increasing the variability of SBP.
-Since the effect of the change in variability (of SBP) is larger than the effect of the change in SBP, our results are in line with the finding that patients receiving anti-hypertensive medication still appear to have higher risk of CVD than those not on anti-hypertensive medication with the same SBP level (\citealp{Agosotino2008, Psaty2001, Chambless2003, Chambless2004}).
-Furthermore, individuals that will immediately benefit from the anti-hypertensive medication are those whose subject-specific reduction of the SBP $b_{2i}$ satisfy the inequality $\gamma_0 b_{2i} + \gamma_1 \nu \le 0$.
+Since the effect of the change in variability (of SBP) is larger than the effect of the change in SBP, our results are in line with the finding that patients receiving anti-hypertensive medication still appear to have higher risk of CVD than those not on anti-hypertensive medication with the same SBP level~\cite{Agosotino2008, Psaty2001, Chambless2003, Chambless2004}.
+Furthermore, individuals that will immediately benefit from the anti-hypertensive medication are those whose subject-specific reduction of the SBP $b_{2i}$ satisfies the inequality $\gamma_0 b_{2i} + \gamma_1 \nu \le 0$.
 Since $b_{2i}$ was estimated to have mean $-2.640$ and variance $111.41$, the percentage of individuals with immediate benefits from the treatment is approximately $\Phi((-13.851 + 2.640)/\sqrt{111.41}) \approx 14.41\%$.